 The Spirit of Tango

-One of humanity's greatest limitations is egocentricity.
-We think first and often only from a personal perspective, and we act first and often only in our own interests.
+One of humanity’s greatest limitations is egocentricity.
+We tend to think first—and often only—from our own perspective, acting primarily in our own interests.

-However, mankind is not inherently like that.
+Yet human beings are not inherently selfish.
 When humanity was in its infancy, we relied heavily on each other for survival, everything was shared.
-Fraternity, cooperation and Good Samaritanism were our first nature.
-Doctrines such as liberalism, individualism, feminism, liberty, and human rights appeared much later in human history, and are still imperfect theories, or in many ways even adverse to humanity's greater collective interests, as evidenced by selfishness, greed, competition, aggression, inequality, obscenity, substance abuse, gun proliferation, homosexuality, same-sex marriage, single parent family, LGBTQIAPK+, etc. All of these are defended under the banner of individual rights and freedom.
+Fraternity, cooperation and Good Samaritanism were our second nature.
+Ideologies such as liberalism, individualism, feminism, personal liberty, and individual rights came much later in human history, and are still imperfect theories, or in many ways even adverse to humanity's greater collective interests, as evidenced by selfishness, greed, competition, aggression, inequality, obscenity, substance abuse, gun proliferation, homosexuality, same-sex marriage, single parent family, LGBTQIAPK+, etc. All of these are defended under the banner of individual rights and freedom.
 As Madame Jeanne-Marie Roland lamented, "O Liberty!
 O Liberty!
 What crimes are committed in thy name!"
-Humanity is still in its adolescence—too self-centric to understand the relation between personal freedom and the collective well-being of the species.
+In many ways, humanity is still in its adolescence—too self-centric to fully grasp the connection between personal freedom and the collective well-being of the species.
 (See The World Needs a New Philosophy.)

 March 8, 2016